Rohitgta77/Indifly_Airline_Website/README.md

 IndiFly is online Airline reservation system, which enable customer to check the availability tickets & book their tickets .
 It makes the customer easy to get ticket online instead of queue up to buy the tickets.
 Its helps we reduce  the paper work.

+# FAQ
+How to run the project?
+Install visual Studio 2019 then open the project by import website in visual Studio 2019.

+What's the minimum framework needed?
+.net Framework 4.5.0 and update visual Studio.